Eagle, Globe, and Anchor: Design and symbolism

 The emblem recommended by the 1868 board consisted of a globe (showing the continents of the Western Hemisphere) intersected by a fouled anchor, and surmounted by a spread eagle.
 On the emblem itself, there is a ribbon, clasped in the eagle's beak, bearing the Latin motto "Semper Fidelis" (Always Faithful).
 The uniform insignias omit the motto ribbon.

-The general design of the emblem was probably derived from the Royal Marines' "Globe and Laurel."
+The general design of the emblem was probably derived from the Royal Marines' "Globe and Laurel," which shows the eastern hemisphere.
 The globe on the U.S. Marine emblem signifies the Corps' readiness to service in any part of the world.
 The eagle represents the United States.
 The anchor, which dates back to the founding of the corps in 1775, acknowledges the naval tradition of the Marines and their continual service within the Department of the Navy.

 There are some differences between the uniform insignia for enlisted marines and that of officers:

 The enlisted Marines' dress blue uniform insignia is die-struck from a single sheet of brass and anodized a gold color.
 The service uniform insignia is coated a flat black color.

 The officers' insignia is assembled from four parts: a die-struck silver colored globe with eagle, and gold colored anchor with silver colored fouling rope, and gold colored continents.